 -

-The ABC sex scandal, the darkest secret of Buckingham Palace.
+The ABC sex scandal.
 Prince William and the Duchess of Cambridge were used as pawns in the cover-up of a transatlantic paedophile network.

 -

-1. Scappattici, a sexually deviant, sadistic torturer and mass murderer.
-The Operation Kenova Inquiry took seven years to complete.
-It looked at a string of murders committed by Alfredo ‘Freddie’ Scappaticci.
-Scappaticci was a cold blooded killer without a single redeeming feature.
-He was an ideal asset for an organisation such as MI5.
-He lusted…
+Contents: 1.
+Scappaticci, a sexually deviant, sadistic torturer and mass murderer.
+Operation Kenova Inquiry took seven years to complete its indisputably botched and misleading interim report.
+The document appeared in March of 2024.
+It looked at a string of crimes committed by Alfredo ‘Freddie’ Scappaticci, yet was unable to state that Scappaticci was Agent Stakeknife.…

 -